anacletu/tflm-keyword-spotting-led/data/README.md

 2. Download the dataset if not already present
 3. Prepare and load the data into TensorFlow Dataset objects

 The first time you run the notebook, it may take several minutes to download and prepare the dataset.
-Make sure you have the system requirements described on the main [README file](../README.md).